auditor02/celcius/README.md

 Hi! 🙂
-# celcius is an extremely easy celcius
+# celcius is a celcius
 to farenheit converter.
 It's one of the many projects I will be building with Angular.